jalil-salame/jalil-salame.github.io/content/nsudoku-solver.md

 second reference because its an array of references).

-Here it is not a problem as arrays are stack allocated in Rust, therefore this is a contiguos chuk of memory, manipulating it will make your CPU very happy.
+Here it is not a problem as arrays are stack allocated in Rust, therefore this is a contiguous chuk of memory, manipulating it will make your CPU very happy.
 It does have some pretty big drawbacks though:

 1. Stack space is limited.